Extension History Essay Prize

 • NOTE: Maximum of 2 entries per school only

-• CLOSING DATE - Friday 15th September (COB)
+• CLOSING DATE - Friday 11th September 2026 (COB).

-CLICK HERE TO REGISTER AND UPLOAD AN ENTRY
+CLICK HERE TO SUBMIT ENTRY

 HTANSW Extension Essay Prize